jstrong013/jstrong013.github.io/_posts/2020-08-04-SCOM-WMI-Error-Performance-Counters.md

 excerpt: "Operations Manager issued a critical alert for two performance monitors.
 To fix this scenario you need to rebuild the performance counters."
 ---
-I logged into work this morning with two critical alerts from System Center Operations Manager from on one of our Domain Controllers:
+I logged into work this morning with two critical alerts from System Center Operations Manager from one of our Domain Controllers:

 1. `The LSASS process has exceeded the processor utilization threshold`
 2. `The total number of ATQ threads in use has exceeded one or more thresholds over multiple samples.`